galetaire/spahousing/pages/posts/realprice.md

 ## 3. Real value overrated

-The _real value overrated_ is a formula that discounts the amount of inflation rate on a yearly basis, generating an aggregated compound that overcounts inflation and exacerbates the values, both positively and negatively.
+The _real value overrated_ is a formula that discounts the amount of inflation rate on a yearly basis, generating a compound that overrates inflation.
 It is inaccurate for analyzing the real value (the previous _real value_ should be used instead), but convenient for maximizing trends.
 The expression is the following:

 ![Equation](https://math.vercel.app?from=Real\:value\:overrated\:_{t}=Nominal\:value\:_{t}-Overrated\:Inflation\:_{t})

-Where _t_ means the reference year, and _Overrated inflation_ is the following expression:
+Where _t_ means the reference year, and the _Overrated inflation_ is expressed as follows:

 ![Equation](https://math.vercel.app/?bgcolor=auto&from=Overrated\:Inflation\:_{t}=\displaystyle\sum\limits_{t=1985}^n\:\frac{Nominal\:value\:_{t}\:\times\:Inflation\:rate\:_{t}}{100})

 Where the sum expression starts at the year 1985(_t_), and ends at the year _(n)_.

 Let's see a basic example for the year 1987(_n_).

 As for the _Overrated inflation_, it is the sum of the years 1985, 1986 and 1987:

 ![Equation](https://math.vercel.app?from=Overrated\:Inflation\:_{1987}=\frac{204\:\times\:8,83\:}{100}\:+\:\frac{244\:\:\times\:8,80\:}{100}+\frac{308\:\:\times\:5,26\:}{100}=55,70)